amiicao/jerrydngzh.github.io/README.md

-# jerrydengz.github.io
-My Portfolio Website
+# jerrydengz.github.io - My Portfolio Website

 Built from scratch using HTML, CSS, and JS

-Filled with memes and is somewhat under construction (because it's blank q.q)
+Features all the coding projects I've done ranging from personal, academic, and projects from hackathons.
+Includes some info about me as a person and some links to my other socials/contacts